About Impact Justice

 - Attend partner meetings with stakeholders and CBO’s to coordinate services and ensure quality services/resources are made available for participants

-- Valid Driver’s License with a clean and reliable vehicle, with current registration and proof of insurance, and must meet the terms of IJ’s vehicle use policy
+- Valid Driver’s License with a clean and reliable vehicle, with the current registration and proof of insurance, and must meet the terms of IJ’s vehicle use policy.

-- Proficient networking skills with an ability to maintain established relationships
+- Proficient in networking skills with an ability to maintain established relationships.

-- Ability to draft and implement creative sourcing strategies for systems, services, and social networks
+- Ability to create and implement creative sourcing strategies for systems, services, and.

 - Experienced with non-profit fundraising and identifying new sources of funding